-The significant defined benefit plans of the Company and its subsidiaries are closed to new entrants with certain of the plans also closed to future defined benefit accruals.
-New hires and employees who previously accrued defined benefits in the closed plan are eligible only for defined contribution benefits.
+The defined benefit plans of the Company and its subsidiaries are closed to new entrants with certain of the plans also closed to future defined benefit accruals.
+New hires are eligible only for defined contribution benefits.
+Active plan participants in defined benefit plans closed to future defined benefit accruals are eligible to accrue defined contribution benefits.
 The Company's defined benefit plan exposure will continue to be reduced in future years.